shadone/unleash/docs/client-specification.md

 ## Activation Strategies
 Activation strategies are defined and configured in the unleash-service.
-It is up to the client to provide the actual implementation of each actication strategy.
+It is up to the client to provide the actual implementation of each activation strategy.

 Unleash also ships with a few built-in strategies and it is expected that client SDK's implement these.
 Read more about these [activation strategies](activation-strategies.md).
 For the built-in